mami-project/pathspider/doc/installation.rst

 Debian GNU/Linux
 ----------------

+.. note:: If there has not been much time since the release, the Debian
+          packages for the latest version may not yet be available.

 PATHspider is packaged for Debian and packages are made available for the testing and stable-backports distributions.
 If you are running Debian stable, ensure that you have `enabled the stable-backports repository